 A common myth is that the seeds contain all the heat.
-This is mostly false as the real heat lies in the veins.
-These veins carry the active component called capsaicin.
-Therefore, if you're looking for a mild smoky jalapeno popper, best to gut out the entire thing.
+This is mostly false, we want the seeds gone because their texture is annoying to chew.
+The real heat lies in the white pith inside the pepper.
+These white veins are what carry the most of that active heat component called capsaicin.

 Stuff that pepper

 - What really sets these poppers apart is using sausage.
 Brown off some of your favorite sausage, doesn’t have to be spicy, the jalapeno will cover that.
 Let it drain and cool while you prep other things.

 - Grate some sharp cheddar cheese as finely as possible.
 The finer the grating the easier the cheese will melt.
 If you must, you can use that white gooey cheese; cream cheese.
 But come on, Philly has good food, smoked jalapeno poppers aren’t their gig though.